Ah, it brings a tear to my eye as I realise that my baby’s growing up.

 - published 34 posts, including 15 new recipes (either as guest posts or foodly experiments!);

 - attended a week-long retreat with a raw food guru;

 - looked into what makes bread and fortified cereals so bad; and

 - made my own beauty bar.

-I don’t exactly know how a very foodly diary will change and grow in its 4th year, but I would love for you to be a part of its morphology.
-One of the ways you can do this is by leaving comments against posts that really rile/excite you, involving yourself in AFA facebook conversations, following my sometimes random trains of thought on AFA’s twitter feed, or by taking part in my occasional polls and surveys.
+I don’t exactly know how this blog will change and grow in its 4th year, but I would love for you to be a part of its morphology.
+One of the ways you can do this is by leaving comments against posts that really rile/excite you, involving yourself in Facebook conversations, following my sometimes random trains of thought on twitter, or by taking part in my occasional polls and surveys.